kaizhangpnl/kaizhangpl.github.io/_sources/advanced.rst.txt

 More detailed information on how to setup a nudged simulation can be found in the source code `nudging.F90 <https://github.com/E3SM-Project/E3SM/blob/master/components/cam/src/physics/cam/nudging.F90>`_.

+Note that the nudging file name `Nudge_File_Template` should not be longer than 80 characters.

 ..
 Switching on Satellite/Aircraft Sampler
 .. ---------------------------------------
 ..